dustywhite7/Econ8310/SlidesCode/11 - KNN.md

 ### For Lab Today

-With your team, use the NFL data to create a kNN model that will forecast the success of a passing play.
+With your team, continue to use the beer data and create a kNN model that will forecast the overall ratings of the test beers.

 - How does your model perform out-of-sample?
 - How does it perform relative to other algorithms we have used?